 - Although Fairfield currently has a policy that aims to “preserve, protect, and improve the air resources of the Town,” it does not have a specific air quality action plan.
 Other municipalities have plans in place that can serve as guides to design a plan and help improve Fairfield’s air quality programs.

-Benefits of an air quality plan
+Benefits of an Air Quality Plan

 - Such a plan would provide a healthier environment, particularly important for children and those suffering from asthma and other lung problems.